If a flight you’re booked on is delayed or cancelled, you may be entitled to compensation

 There are two key factors:

-The EU law on flight compensation uses the term ‘extraordinary circumstances’ to refer to situations where delays or cancellations have been caused by things outside of the airline’s control.
+The EU law on flight compensation uses the term ‘extraordinary circumstances’ to refer to situations where delays or cancellations have been caused by things that are not the responsibility of the airline.

 If extraordinary circumstances apply, you are not entitled to compensation.

-If you are not sure whether extraordinary circumstances apply to your flight, but have read about your other rights and think you might have a case, it is usually worth applying to your airline for compensation.
-If they reject your claim then you can consider whether to pursue it further at that point.
+If you are not sure whether extraordinary circumstances apply to your flight, but have read about your other rights and think you might have a case, you can make a claim to your airline for compensation.
+The airline should explain to you the reason for the disruption.
+If they consider it was due to extraordinary circumstances they will need to clearly set out why.
+If they reject your claim then you can consider whether to pursue it further, see what options you have: